bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Definitely.
 Oh yeah, by the way, to jump back.
-So you say the client needs to upload his Quantico public key to the server.
+So you say the client needs to upload his public key to the server.
 So then all the queries are connected to the same public key?

 Speaker 1: 00:41:26